 Inducted into the American Quarter Horse Hall of Fame in 1992

-Finley was inducted into the American Quarter Horse Hall of Fame in 1992, and died in 2002 at 84.
+Joe Reed died of a heart attack in 1947.
+He was inducted into the American Quarter Horse Hall of Fame in 1992.